Skip to Main Content

 5. I'd like my class to watch this Netflix film.
 Is that possible?

-Add items to Collection by the same means as adding items to your Lists.
+Add items to Favorites by the same means as adding items to your Lists.
 Use Library Search, Cite It!, or Create Your Own form.
+If you access Course Resources through Canvas, you will need to open the List in a new tab in order to see the Favorites button.